Deep Generative Model for Human Mobility Behavior: Introduction

-Here, we introduce \method{}, a deep generative model that simulates realistic, multifaceted human mobility over days and weeks and at large spatial scales.
-Recognizing that individual mobility unfolds as a sequence of events, \method{} leverages a DDPM to learn the generative mechanisms underlying these trajectories.
+Here, we introduce \method{}, which operationalizes this event-based view within a diffusion-based generative framework for daily mobility sequences unfolding over days and weeks at large spatial scales.
+In this framework, where people go, when activities occur, and how they travel are modeled as coupled behavioral decisions rather than separable components.
+We use a DDPM to learn the joint structure of multi-attribute event sequences from data.
 Each event comprises multiple behavioral attributes, modeled as distinct but interdependent learning objectives, with their interactions captured through a shared latent representation that encodes meaningful structure across mode, time, and location.
-In addition, \method{} incorporates contextual features of the built environment.
-This allows the generation of realistic yet previously unseen behavioral variations.
-As our experiments show, the model reproduces national-scale visitation and transitions.
-It also captures behavioral dependencies that span extended temporal horizons, producing synthetic sequences closely aligned with real-world patterns.
-Together, these capabilities establish a unified framework for mobility simulation, enabling the generation of comprehensive, fine-grained mobility data at scale and supporting analyses previously not feasible with earlier models.
-This facilitates applications ranging from testing sustainable transport strategies and assessing accessibility in urban design to analyzing co-presence dynamics that influence social segregation and epidemic response.
+In addition, \method{} incorporates contextual features of the built environment, enabling the generation of diverse behavioral variations consistent with observed constraints and context.
+As our experiments show, \method{} preserves national-scale visitation and transition regularities.
+It also captures behavioral dependencies that span extended temporal horizons, producing synthetic sequences aligned with real-world patterns.
+Together, these results demonstrate the utility of diffusion-based generative modeling for simulating coupled daily behavior at scale.
+This enables the generation of comprehensive, fine-grained mobility data and supports applications ranging from testing sustainable transport strategies and assessing accessibility in urban design to analyzing co-presence dynamics that influence social segregation and epidemic response.